Characterizing Positively Invariant Sets: Inductive and Topological Methods: Characterizing Positive Invariance Through Inward Sets

 is finite, i.e. there exists a $k \in \mathbb{N}$ such that $\langle p, p', \dots, p^{(k)} \rangle = \langle p, p', \dots, p^{(K)} \rangle$ for all $K \geq k$. \end{lemma} For a given $p$, we denote the smallest $k$ in the above lemma by $\rk(p)$ and say that it defines the \emph{order} of $p$ with respect to the system of polynomial ODEs $x'=f(x)$.
 In practice, we can always compute $\rk(p)$ by simply computing successive formal Lie derivatives of $p$ and successively checking whether

-holds for $k=1,2,3,\dots$, until the membership check succeeds, which would imply that the ideal chain has stabilized (the fact that this process terminates is guaranteed by Lemma~\ref{lemma:acc}).\footnote{Using terminology from differential algebra~\cite{Ritt1950} one may say that the ideal \mbox{$\langle p, p', \dots, p^{(\rk(p))}\rangle$} is a \emph{differential ideal}.} The ideal membership check can be easily performed by reducing the polynomial $p^{(k+1)}$ by the Gr\"obner basis of $\{p, p', \dots, p^{(k)} \}$ for each successive $k$ and checking whether the remainder is $0$.
-An upper bound on the length of the ascending chain of ideals generated by successive Lie derivatives of $p$ was obtained by~\cite[Thm.
+holds for $k=1,2,3,\dots$, until the membership check succeeds, which would imply that the ideal chain has stabilized (the fact that this process terminates is guaranteed by Lemma~\ref{lemma:acc}).\footnote{Using terminology from differential algebra~\citep{Ritt1950} one may say that the ideal \mbox{$\langle p, p', \dots, p^{(\rk(p))}\rangle$} defines a \emph{differential ideal}.} The ideal membership check can be easily performed by reducing the polynomial $p^{(k+1)}$ by the Gr\"obner basis of $\{p, p', \dots, p^{(k)} \}$ for each successive $k$ and checking whether the remainder is $0$.
+An upper bound on the length of the ascending chain of ideals generated by successive Lie derivatives of $p$ was obtained in~\cite[Thm.
 4]{NovikovYakovenko}; this bound is doubly-exponential in the number of variables, however, in practice one typically observes the ideals stabilizing after only a few iterations.

-As a direct consequence of Lemma~\ref{lemma:acc}, whenever \( p,p',\dots,p^{(\rk(p))} \) are all simultaneously $0$, all higher derivatives must also be zero.
+As a direct consequence of Lemma~\ref{lemma:acc}, whenever \( p,p',\dots,p^{(\rk(p))} \) are all simultaneously $0$, all higher derivatives must also evaluate to $0$.
 More formally:

-Using this fact one can construct perfectly legitimate formulas that provide a finite characterization of $\INf(p=0)$ and $\INf(p<0)$, given as follows:\,\footnote{In the construction of $\INf(p<0)$ the above property guarantees that all further disjuncts are False.}
+Using this fact one can construct perfectly legitimate formulas that provide a finite characterization of $\INf(p=0)$ and $\INf(p<0)$, given as follows:

+Notice that in the construction of $\INf(p<0)$ the saturation of the chain of ideals guarantees that all further terms in the disjunction, i.e. where $K>\rk(p)$, are \textsf{False} and therefore unnecessary.

-\subsubsection{Improving the Construction of $\INf(p=0)$ and $\INf(p<0)$}
+\subsection{Improving the Construction of $\INf(p=0)$ and $\INf(p<0)$}

-One may work na\"ively with ideals generated by successive Lie derivatives $\langle p, p', p'', \dots, p^{(k)} \rangle$ and construct $\INf(p=0)$ and $\INf(p<0)$ using these derivatives directly (as above), following~\cite{DBLP:conf/emsoft/LiuZZ11}.
+One may work na\"ively with ideals generated by the successive Lie derivatives $\langle p, p', p'', \dots, p^{(k)} \rangle$ and construct $\INf(p=0)$ and $\INf(p<0)$ using these derivatives directly (as above), following~\cite{DBLP:conf/emsoft/LiuZZ11}.
 However, this construction can be improved if one realizes that only the \emph{remainders} of the Lie derivatives are needed for this construction, as will be shown in the following lemma.
-The practical advantage afforded by doing this concerns the degree of the remainder polynomials, which is typically lower than that of the Lie derivatives themselves.
+The practical advantage afforded by doing this is the degree of the remainder polynomials, which is typically lower than the degree of the Lie derivatives themselves.